 As a governmental entity other than an external investment pool in accordance with generally accepted accounting principles, the Airport's investments are stated at fair value except for interest-earning investment contracts.
-At June 30, 2021, the Airport held no investments therefore, no adjustment is reflected in these financial statements.
+As of June 30, 2022, the Airport held no investments therefore, no adjustment is reflected in these financial statements.